Sensitive Location Data Checklist for Buyers

 Is aggregated location data always outside privacy risk?

-No. Aggregation reduces risk only when minimum cell sizes, geography limits, retention controls, and suppression rules are enforced.
+No. Aggregation reduces risk only with minimum cell sizes, geography limits, retention controls, and suppression rules.
 Sparse cohorts or small polygons can still create inference risk.
+Test sparse cells on delivered files, not only in vendor slide decks.

 What is the fastest red flag in a mobility-data review?

 A vendor that cannot show consent provenance and sensitive-place exclusion logic for the current feed.
-Treat that as a stop-and-escalate item before any sample leaves the vendor environment.
+Treat that as stop-and-escalate before any sample leaves the vendor environment.
+A second red flag is refusal to demonstrate deletion propagation with dates.

-Where should buyers start if they need location data for measurement?
+Where should buyers start for measurement-only use cases?